tnscorcoran/openshift-operators/README.md

 You can see they feed into testing and verification facilities allowing them to be stored on a public Operator Hub, though this is out of scope for this article.

-See also - the Operator Maturity Model - detailing the capabilities unleashed by the 3 operators.
+See also - the Operator Maturity Model - detailing the capabilities unleashed by the 3 operators:
 ![2-Operator-Maturity-Model.png](https://github.com/tnscorcoran/openshift-operators/blob/master/images/2-Operator-Maturity-Model.png)